KaushalSheth/smule-analytics/README.md

 I developed the project in a pipenv Python 3.7 environment with Flask.
 The backend DB is a PostgreSQL database running in a Docker container I downloaded from Docker Hub.
 Below are the instructions for setting up the dev environment - The examples are for Mac since that is my environment.
 In the future, I will look into packaging the code in an easier to install package, but that is a lower priority.

+UPDATE: I have finally implemented the mapping feature using [Leaflet](https://leafletjs.com/reference-1.5.0.html#marker) and [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster).
+When you get to the list of performances by either querying from the DB or form Smule, you simply click the "Show Map" button to disaply a map with pins for each of the performances.
+If there are multiple performances in the same location, they are clustered together when you zoon out and shown as individual pins as you zoom in.
+No installation is needed for this - I simply link to the appropriate stylesheets and Javascript in my HTML code.

 **Install Docker**
 * Install Docker for Mac: https://docs.docker.com/docker-for-mac/install/